I am sure you’ve never been out in public with young children and been embarrassed by their behavior. Never, not you.

 Holidays are great.
 They provide some extra fun moments amidst the treadmill of life.
 They often force us to stop and celebrate with the people we love.
 And perhaps best of all, they provide natural and enjoyable teaching moments with the little people in our home.

 Valentine’s day is no different.
 February is known as the month of love, and what a concept to capitalize on!
 There are a variety of traditions that moms utilize to teach the characteristics of love– maybe you have a few of your own.
-Here’s an idea someone gave me that I couldn’t help but go home and implement right away!
+Here’s an idea someone gave me that I’ve loved over the years.

 We will call it “The Secret Acts of Kindness Week.”

 This is the way it works…

 Each family member’s name gets written on a small piece of paper.
 Each child draws a name.
 I recommend you include “mom” and “dad” too.
 Then each person proceeds to do an anonymous kind deed for the person they picked that day.
 The next day you draw a new name and find a way to show love to that family member.

 Simple enough, right?
 But as easy as it is, the meaningful lessons abound!

 Lesson #1 – Giving is fun!

 When your children get to brainstorm what they will do for someone, and sneakily carry it out, they think it’s a blast!
 Better yet, when they watch a sibling or parent enjoy their kind act, it brings the child (who was intentionally kind) so much joy!
 Essentially, they are learning a profound truth in a hands-on way, “It is more blessed to give than to receive” (Acts 20:35).